BrandtOgden/CS212-Review-Project/README.md

   ```
 **Option 2**
 Selecting option 2 allows the user to get all of their current deliverables that are
 in the selected text file.
-After viewing the deliveries, the user is promped with
+After viewing the deliveries, the user is prompted with
 the option to once again continue or quit, as seen above.

 **Option 3**